Beppu Daigaku Station

+Beppu Daigaku Station (別府大学駅, Beppu-Daigaku-eki) is a passenger railway station located in the city of Beppu, Ōita Prefecture, Japan.
+It is operated by JR Kyushu.

 Lines

 The station is served by the Nippō Main Line and is located 117.0 km from the starting point of the line at Kokura.

 Layout

 The station consists of two side platforms serving two tracks at grade.
 There is no standalone station building.
 The ticket window is located on the ground floor of the Beppu City International Exchange Centre (別府市国際交流会館), a hostel with rooms to let.
 The platforms are linked by a footbridge.

 Management of the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket booth which is equipped with a POS machine but does not have a Midori no Madoguchi facility.

-Adjacent stations
+Platforms

 History

 Japanese National Railways (JNR) opened the station on 9 March 1987 as an additional station on the existing track of the Nippō Main Line.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR Kyushu.